ramda/ramda/README.md

 with properties.

-While offering similar functionality, Ramda will never be a drop-in replacement for Underscore / LoDash.
+While offering similar functionality, Ramda will never be a drop-in replacement for _Underscore_ / _Lo-Dash_.
 Ramda is intended to work with a different style of coding.

 Functional programming is in good part about immutable objects and